 This section is important in rating the position, so please give it thought and consideration when developing the position description.

 Indicate who the incumbent will have contact with (i.e., department staff, students, potential donors), the frequency (i.e., infrequent, occasional, moderate, regular, frequent, and continuous) and for what purpose (i.e., provide information, resolve complaints, solicit donations).
+When considering the purpose of the contact, think in terms of those activities necessary to correlate and coordinate functions inherent in the position, the scope of responsibilities of the contact, difficulty and/or controversy involved, and the presence or absence of guiding practices procedures, policies or goals.

 Students: Moderate contact with students to explain the application of policies.